 Although the TAR syndrome is not uniformly fatal, early prenatal diagnosis is important as the morbidity and mortality associated with this condition may be high.
 The prognosis is thought to be good if the patient survives to at least one year of age 6 where there is improvement of the thrombocytopenia.

-Management options include intrauterine platelet transfusion to prevent fetal haemorrhage in labour; a planned atraumatic delivery (C section) or termination of pregnancy in the second trimester may be contemplated.
+Management options include intrauterine platelet transfusion to prevent fetal hemorrhage in labor; a planned atraumatic delivery (cesarean section) or termination of pregnancy in the second trimester may be contemplated.

-- intracranial haemorrhage: especially during the 1st year of life and impair mental development
+- intracranial hemorrhage: especially during the 1st year of life can impair mental development

 The following diseases show radial hypoplasia as a component manifestation:

 - thalidomide embryopathy